Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 Please credit any image you publish / reuse from this repository like this: **Raphaël BOICHOT, 2025**.
 And give a link to this repository.

 # Acknowledgements
-- Author want to thank **Frédéric Mercier** for the finding of the Lapochée camera module on Mercari in Japan.
+- Author want to warmly thank **Frédéric Mercier** for the finding of the Lapochée camera module on Mercari in Japan (and some other rare stuff).
 - Thanks also to Razole for providing me some factory sealed M64283FPs from under the counter.